Scripps Mercy Family Medicine Residency

 In recognition of racism as a public health crisis, our residents have developed RPrIDE (Residency Promoting Inclusion, Diversity and Equity) curriculum to promote a culture of anti-racism and to equip residents, faculty, and staff with the tools to identify and address race-based health inequities.
 Engagement of all residents and faculty has been important for sustainability and growth of this program.

-I look forward to meeting you and introducing you to the Scripps Family Medicine Residency Program and our Chula Family!
+I look forward to meeting and sharing our Scripps Family Medicine Residency Program and Chula Family with you!

 Program Director